privacyguides/privacyguides.org/docs/linux-desktop/sandboxing.en.md

 ### Making your own policies/profiles

-For advanced users, you can make your own AppArmor profiles, SELinux policies, Bubblewrap profiles, and [seccomp](https://en.wikipedia.org/wiki/Seccomp) blacklist to have better confinement of applications.
-This is quite a tedious and complicated task so we won’t go into detail about how to do it here, but we do have a few projects that you could use as reference.
+You can make your own AppArmor profiles, SELinux policies, Bubblewrap profiles, and [seccomp](https://en.wikipedia.org/wiki/Seccomp) blacklist to have better confinement of applications.
+This is an advanced and sometimes tedious task, so we won’t go into detail about how to do it here, but we do have a few projects that you could use as reference.

 - Whonix’s [AppArmor Everything](https://github.com/Whonix/apparmor-profile-everything)
 - Krathalan’s [AppArmor profiles](https://github.com/krathalan/apparmor-profiles)